shaleen-wonder-ent/user-guides/hsm-active-active-overview.md

 >
 > **Audience.** Infrastructure, security, and platform engineers who need to picture the end-state before touching the CLI.
 >
 > **How to use it.** Read this once to form the mental model.
-Then follow [steps.md](steps.md) phase-by-phase for the deep-technical commands, design rationale, risk register, and runbooks.
+Then follow ([Deep Technical document](https://shaleen-wonder-ent.github.io/user-guides/HSM_Implementation_Steps.html)) phase-by-phase for the deep-technical commands, design rationale, risk register, and runbooks.
 >